Friedel–Crafts reaction: Friedel–Crafts dealkylation

-Friedel–Crafts alkylations can be reversible as illustrated by many transalkylation reactions.
+Friedel–Crafts alkylations can be reversible.
+Although this is usually undesirable it can be exploited; for instance by facilitating transalkylation reactions.

+It also allows alkyl chains to be added reversibly as protecting groups.
+This approach is used industrially in the synthesis of 4,4'-biphenol via the oxidative coupling and subsequent dealkylation of 2,6-di-tert-butylphenol.

 Acylation

 Friedel–Crafts acylation involves the acylation of aromatic rings.
 Typical acylating agents are acyl chlorides.
 Acid anhydrides as well as carboxylic acids are also viable.
 A typical Lewis acid catalyst is aluminium trichloride.
 Because, however, the product ketone forms a rather stable complex with Lewis acids such as AlCl3, a stoichiometric amount or more of the "catalyst" must generally be employed, unlike the case of the Friedel–Crafts alkylation, in which the catalyst is constantly regenerated.
 Reaction conditions are similar to the Friedel–Crafts alkylation.
 This reaction has several advantages over the alkylation reaction.
 Due to the electron-withdrawing effect of the carbonyl group, the ketone product is always less reactive than the original molecule, so multiple acylations do not occur.
 Also, there are no carbocation rearrangements, as the acylium ion is stabilized by a resonance structure in which the positive charge is on the oxygen.

 The viability of the Friedel–Crafts acylation depends on the stability of the acyl chloride reagent.
 Formyl chloride, for example, is too unstable to be isolated.
 Thus, synthesis of benzaldehyde through the Friedel–Crafts pathway requires that formyl chloride be synthesized in situ.
 This is accomplished by the Gattermann-Koch reaction, accomplished by treating benzene with carbon monoxide and hydrogen chloride under high pressure, catalyzed by a mixture of aluminium chloride and cuprous chloride.
 Simple ketones that could be obtained by Friedel–Crafts acylation are produced by alternative methods, e.g., oxidation, in industry.